 liver or kidney disease;

-Addison's disease (an adrenal gland disorder); or
+Addison's disease (an adrenal gland disorder);

-It is not known whether this medicine will harm an unborn baby.
 If you use hydrocodone while you are pregnant, your baby could become dependent on the drug.
 This can cause life-threatening withdrawal symptoms in the baby after it is born.
 Babies born dependent on habit-forming medicine may need medical treatment for several weeks.
 Tell your doctor if you are pregnant or plan to become pregnant.

-How should I take TussiCaps (chlorpheniramine and hydrocodone)?
+How should I take TussiCaps?

 Do not crush, chew, break, or open an extended-release capsule.
-Swallow it whole to avoid exposure to a potentially fatal dose.
+Swallow it whole.

-Store at room temperature away from moisture, heat, and light.
-Keep the bottle tightly closed when not in use.
+Store at room temperature away from moisture and heat.
+Do not freeze.

-Keep track of the amount of medicine used from each new bottle.
-Hydrocodone is a drug of abuse and you should be aware if anyone is using your medicine improperly or without a prescription.
+Keep track of your medicine.
+TussiCaps is a drug of abuse and you should be aware if anyone is using your medicine improperly or without a prescription.

 What happens if I miss a dose?